A handmade Christmas elf is gifted with every order 🎄🎁

 How is grapeseed oil made?

-As its name suggests, grape seed oil is made from the grapes used to produce wine.
+As its name suggests, grapeseed oil is made from the seeds of the grapes used to produce wine.

 Thanks to its cold extraction process, this oil is naturally rich in antioxidants.